BradZzz/phaser-iso-ion/README.md

-# Blast
+# myTV Stream

-### Blast - Webapp for MMS-blasting apps
+### myTV Stream - Webapp for simulated television streaming

-This project is a website allowing users to blast their friends with purchasable packs of MMS messages.
+This project is a website allowing users to view their favorite shows organized into channels and streamed like a real television network

 ### Structure

-The backend is a nodejs express webserver, serving index.html, static assets, and a RESTful API for purchasing MMS orders.
-The orders are backed by a MongoDB database hosted by MongoHQ (compose.io).
+The backend is a nodejs express webserver, serving index.html, static assets, and a RESTful API for organizing channels, media, and users.
+The assets are backed by a MongoDB database hosted by MongoHQ (mongolab).
 The frontend is an angularjs single page app and the app itself is hosted on Heroku for ease of deployment and scaling.

 ### Building